qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

   # update **your** remote repository (aka <YourName>/QGIS-Documentation)
   $ git push origin master

-Now you have your local and remote repositories which have both ``master`` branch up to date with the official ``master`` branch of QGIS-Documentation.
+Now you have your local and remote repositories which both have their ``master`` branch up to date with the official ``master`` branch of QGIS-Documentation.
 You can start to work on your contribution.

 .. note:: Switch the branch if you wish to contribute to released doc

-  Along the testing documentation, we continue to fix issues in QGIS |CURRENT| doc, meaning that you can also contribute to it.
+  Along with the testing documentation, we continue to fix issues in QGIS |CURRENT| doc, meaning that you can also contribute to it.
 Follow the previous section sample code, replacing ``master`` with the corresponding branch of the latest documentation.